Samuel Fraunces: Portraits

 The oil-on-canvas portrait to the right has been exhibited at Fraunces Tavern since 1913.
 Purchased at auction for the Sons of the Revolution, it was unveiled at their December 4, 1913 annual meeting.
 The painting came from the collection of Anna E. Macy of Riveredge, New Jersey, and was auctioned at Merwin Sales Company, November 17, 1913.
 The auction catalogue described it as: "Artist Unknown / Colonial Period / Portrait of Samuel Fraunces / Canvas.
 Height 29in: width, 23in."
 Art forensic experts examined the portrait in October 2016, and concluded that it dated from the 18th century.

-In 2017, however, German historian Arthur Kuhle recognized the sitter in Fraunces Tavern's portrait as being the same as the unidentified sitter in a portrait titled Cavalier at the Staatliche Kunstsammlungen in Dresden, Germany.
+In 2017, however, German historian Arthur Kuhle recognized the sitter in the Fraunces Tavern portrait as being the same as the unidentified sitter in a portrait titled Cavalier at the Staatliche Kunstsammlungen in Dresden, Germany.
 Kuhle was researching Frederick the Great and his court painters, Antoine Pesne and Joachim Martin Falbe.
-He suspects that the Fraunces Tavern portrait and the Dresden portrait depict a member of the Prussian king's royal court.
+He suspects that the Fraunces Tavern portrait and the Dresden portrait depict the same member of the Prussian king's royal court.

-The engraving at the top of this article is from an ink sketch that descended in the Fraunces family.
-The undated sketch is attributed to John Trumbull, signed with a cipher of his initials, and inscribed: "from Fraunce [sic] of Fraunces Tavern."
-The engraving was used as an illustration in Alice Morse Earle, Stagecoach and Tavern Days (1900), page 184.
+The engraving at the top of this article is based on an ink sketch that descended in the Fraunces family.
+The undated sketch is attributed to John Trumbull, signed with a cipher of his initials and inscribed: "from Fraunce [sic] of Fraunces Tavern."
+The engraving was published as an illustration in Alice Morse Earle, Stagecoach and Tavern Days (1900), page 184.
 Earle credited it as: "Sam Fraunces.
 From original drawing.
 Owned by Mrs. A. Livingston Mason, Newport, R.I."

 Phoebe Fraunces legend

 The legend tells that the life of General George Washington was saved during the Revolutionary War by a daughter of Samuel Fraunces named Phoebe.
-Thomas Hickey, one of Washington's guards, became romantically involved with Phoebe and enlisted her in a plot to poison the general's food.
-Phoebe reported Hickey (to Washington or her father), and pretended to play along with the plot.
+Thomas Hickey, one of Washington's life guards, became romantically involved with Phoebe and enlisted her in a plot to poison the general's food.
+Phoebe reported Hickey to Washington (or to her father, who then told Washington), and pretended to play along with the plot.
 Hickey was caught red-handed poisoning the general's food, and was court-martialed and hanged.